H4ZM47/vanta-vuln-stats/README.md

 - Uses cached data by default if available
 - Tracks changes between syncs (new vulnerabilities, remediated ones, etc.)
 - Stores historical snapshots for trend analysis
+- Persists vulnerability remediations and a flattened catalog of every API field for advanced querying

 ### Filtering Examples